 You pay each time you add additional coverage, which will increase your policy rate.

-The add-on provides theft coverage if a home-sharing guest steals or damages your personal property.
+The add-on covers theft if a home-sharing guest steals or damages your property.

 Earthquakes and Floods